 Is honey vegan?

 A vegan is defined as a person that does not eat or use animal products or byproducts.
 This means that honey, as an animal byproduct, is not classified as vegan.
 While honey production is moving into more sustainable practices in some regions, in current trends, reproduction of bees, trapping bees and harvesting honey are not always ethical in commercial farming.

 Bees can be injured and killed during the honey-making process, making it pretty clear that honey isn’t vegan.
 Having said that, we do support ethical beekeeping and well being of bees everywhere.
+That’s why our vegan soaps packaging is infused with wildflower seeds to grow and feed the bees in your garden.
 Bees are absolutely critical for the worlds food supply, especially for vegans.

 While the debate seems to rage back and forth, if something sweet and sticky is what you’re after, you can get your hands in another non-animal jar.

 Still get the sweet end of the stick

 Be kind to bees and get your sweet fix with these delicious (and vegan) honey alternatives:

 - Agave nectar

 - Barley malt syrup

 - Date syrup